 So-called "anarchists" (that is, archists

 operating without government approval) only succeed in killing about that many

 people every year.

-"Governments" have killed around 200
+have killed around 200 million of their "own"

 citizens.
 Wars against the citizens of other nations have killed an equal or

+greater number.
 That's half a BILLION

 murders in the last century, committed by governments.

 which ensured that Poland could be given to Stalin, and China could be given to

 Mao.
 76 million human beings were murdered under Mao.
 Could Japan have been

 worse for the Chinese?
 Could the complete absence of organized governments have

 been worse for the world?

 |Given the freedom of anarchy, a

 depraved man will enslave another human being.

 same depraved man would never

 |Government -- not so-called

 "anarchists" -- are responsible for the greatest deprivation of human

 ||Because we've been trained to fear

 "anarchy," we give massive lethal power to "archists," who

-ban the Ten Commandments from government-run
+ban the Ten Commandments from government-run schools,